Maker, Cornwall: Maker Redoubts

 During the American War of Independence, it was thought that an attacking force could establish themselves on the ridge of high ground near Maker, which overlooked both Plymouth Sound and the Royal Dockyard at Devonport.
 In August 1779, a fleet of French and Spanish ships anchored off Cawsand Bay but withdrew soon afterwards; regular and militia troops camped on Maker Heights for the following three summers and constructed a line of five earthen redoubts or small forts along the ridge under the direction of Lieutenant-Colonel Dixon.
 During the French Revolutionary Wars, redoubts Number 4 and 5 were rebuilt with stone revetments and a sixth stone redoubt was built at Empacombe in 1807.
 A supporting barracks was built for the redoubts between 1804 and 1808.
 Some of the redoubts were reused in the second World War to protect buildings associated with a nearby heavy anti-aircraft battery for six guns, installed to protect Plymouth.

 Fort Picklecombe

 Fort Picklecombe, near Maker, was commissioned by Lord Palmerston as one of a series of coastal defences against possible French invasion.
 It has since been converted into residential apartments.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held on the Green in Maker in the 1700s.